 For example, an analytics tool might flag a customer who is consistently hitting their usage limits or actively researching a complementary service you offer.
 This insight allows your team to prioritize their outreach and tailor their conversations to the customer’s specific needs.
 By focusing on accounts that show clear buying signals, you can improve your conversion rates and make your expansion efforts far more efficient.

-Communication and Feedback Systems
+Streamline Communication and Feedback

 You can’t build a successful expansion plan without listening to your customers.
 Communication and feedback systems, like survey tools and in-app messaging, create a direct line to your users.
 Regularly asking for feedback helps you understand what your customers value most and where they see opportunities for improvement.
 This qualitative data is invaluable for shaping your product roadmap and service offerings.